-FINANCIAL STATEMENT ANALYSIS
+FINANCIAL STATEMENT ANALYSIS 3 credits

-This course integrates the areas of Finance and Accounting and is designed to provide students with the ability to analyze financial statements, understand the incentives of companies to "manage" earnings through their choices of accounting methods, understand the limitations to the usefulness of financial statements, and understand the value of financial statements in decision-making situations such as stock price evaluation and loan approvals.
-This is accomplished through a body of knowledge developed by research in accounting, finance, and economics.
+This course integrates the areas of finance and accounting and is designed to provide students with the ability to analyze financial statements, understand the incentives of companies to "manage" earnings through their choices of accounting methods, understand the limitations to the usefulness of financial statements, and understand the value of financial statements in decision-making situations such as stock price evaluation and loan approvals.
+These objectives are accomplished through a body of knowledge developed by research in accounting, finance, and economics.
 Prerequisites: MBA 690, MBA 691, MBA 692

-COMPETING IN A GLOBAL MARKET I: ANALYSIS OF THE BUSINESS ENVIRONMENT
+COMPETING IN A GLOBAL MARKET I: ANALYSIS OF THE BUSINESS ENVIRONMENT 3 credits

 This integrated course presents a conceptual framework for analyzing the global business environment.
 In this course, the students will be analyzing the economic, social, cultural, and political factors affecting the organization's ability to compete domestically and internationally.
-In the course, the legal and ethical environment of the business will be examined and a framework for socially responsible decision making will be constructed.
+The legal and ethical environment of the business will also be examined, and a framework for socially responsible decision making will be constructed.
 Prerequisites: Completed as a cohort with MBA 902 during last year of study